Frama-C/Frama-C-snapshot/INSTALL.md

 To install `frama-c`, you may need to install Gtk, GtkSourceView and GnomeCanvas separately.
 These are C libraries with OCaml bindings used by the GUI.
-To get the exact list of packages that are needed, use:
+On many systems, OPAM can take care of these external dependencies through its `depext` plug-in: issuing the two commands

     opam install depext
     opam depext frama-c

-and install the packages listed as missing.
+will install the appropriate system packages (this of course requires to have administrator rights on the system).

 ### Installing Custom Versions of Frama-C via OPAM

-If you have a **non-standard** version of Frama-C available (with proprietary extensions, custom plugins, etc.), you can install it through OPAM using these commands:
+If you have a **non-standard** version of Frama-C available (with proprietary extensions, custom plugins, etc.), you can use OPAM to install Frama-C's dependencies and compile your own sources directly:

-    # remove the previous version of frama-c
+    # optional: remove the standard frama-c package if it was installed
     opam remove --force frama-c frama-c-base

-    # optional packages, but recommended (for efficiency, and for the GUI)
+    # install Frama-C's dependencies
     opam install depext
-    opam depext zarith lablgtk conf-gtksourceview conf-gnomecanvas
+    opam depext frama-c
-    opam install zarith lablgtk conf-gtksourceview conf-gnomecanvas
+    opam install --deps-only frama-c

     # install custom version of frama-c
     opam pin add frama-c-base <dir>

 where `<dir>` is the root of your unpacked Frama-C archive.

+If your extensions require other libraries than the ones already used by Frama-C, they must of course be installed as well.

 ### Installing Frama-C on Windows (via Cygwin + OPAM)